 In response to the COVID-19 pandemic, the CVC Program can be delivered via telehealth where appropriate, and relevant item numbers claimed as usual.
 See CVC COVID-19 Update for details.

-The CVC Program proactively manages Veteran Gold Card holders with chronic conditions and Veteran White Card holders with accepted mental health conditions.
+The CVC Program proactively manages Veteran Gold Card holders with chronic conditions and Veteran White Card holders with DVA-accepted mental health conditions.
 Providers and participants work as a team to improve their health care in a general practice setting.
-It aims to decrease unplanned hospitalisation.

 On this page

 The CVC Program is a proactive coordinated care program.
 It aims to improve participant quality of life and decrease the risk of unplanned hospitalisation.

 Within a general practice setting, the participant, their general practitioner (GP) and a care coordinator work as a team to develop a care plan to:

 - meet the health needs of the participant

 - manage the participant's ongoing care

 - best practice coordination of care through a person-centred approach

 The CVC Program is for veterans who are at risk of unplanned hospitalisation and hold either: